Frequently Asked Questions

 Yes, as long as you are happy for them to.8.
 Do I need to buy a Dually headcollar?

 No. If we decide to use on one the day I will provide it.
 But you may find yourself wanting one!9.
-Do you share diesel costs between people in similar areas?
+Do you share travel costs between people in similar areas?

 I try to keep going regardless of the weather.
 The exception to this is where to continue would be unsafe.
 When working with loading problems, for example, high wind and heavy rain which make conditions slippery under foot are just not safe and I will not continue to the detriment of the horse.
 This is the case also when backing youngsters.